aarjae/aarjae.github.io/about.md

 layout: about
 ---

-<h1 style = "text-align : center"> Hey </h1>
+<h1 style = "text-align : center"> Hi. </h1>
-Hi I am Raaj.
-So I spend all day writing software and talking about tech.
-I love Python and recently just fell in love with Javascript.
-Node.JS blows my mind away.
-This blog is about my journey as a programmer, where I document new things I learn and also my thoughts on the industry.
+I am Raaj, a backend and mobile app developer originally from Keta, I am currently based in Accra, Ghana.
+I am the cofounder of software development startup, Polymorph Labs based in Accra, Ghana.
+I have been building tech solutions for 3 years using Javascript and Go.